by Tracy Johnson

-The mechanics may be different, but the concept is the same on radio and television.
-It’s not about the prize.
-It’s not about the contestant.
-It’s about the viewer playing along.
-They’re guessing the answers, trying to figure out the exact prize and competing along with the actual contestants.
+Mechanics may be different, but the concept is the same on radio and television.
+It’s not about the prize or even the contestant.
+It’s about playing along.
+Listeners are guessing the answers, competing with the actual contestants.

 By the way, that’s why it’s so important to explain the game clearly and simply every time it’s played.
 The contestant may know how it works, but smart personalities are concerned about the listener in the car getting it.
 And they don’t listen that much.

 Asking imaginative, challenging questions and revealing the answer a few minutes later can keep listeners glued to a radio show.
 The challenge is framing the game in a creative environment.

-Many shows use a simple Impossible Trivia game to get the phone ringing early in the show.
-A question like, “80% of us do this every morning before leaving for work” challenges listeners and appeals to their curiosity.
+This challenges listeners and appeals to curiosity.
 It may not be the most creative game, but it’s simple, and usually provokes curiosity.
 This game always gets a response.

-Putting callers on with guesses can both infuriate and oddly attract listeners to play vicariously through those active participants.
+Putting callers on with guesses can infuriate and oddly attract listeners to play vicariously through those active participants.
 Just like Wheel of Fortune!

-That simple idea works for some shows, but it doesn’t engage as many as it could.
+That simple idea works, but doesn’t engage as well as it could.
 Another technique that lures more participation is introducing multiple choice options.

 The TV series Dateline did this for years.
-Going into a commercial break, they presented three events that took place in the same year.
+Going into a commercial break, they present three events that took place in the same year.
 Four possible answers were provided to make it easy for everyone to guess (have a stake), even if they didn’t know.
 After the commercials, they reveal the answer.